-Here you will find our presiding president, vice-president, council members and constitution
+Here you will find our presiding President, Vice-President, Council Members and the Associations Constitution

 Constitution and Rules